 Balance transfer cards can reduce the interest you pay on your total credit card debt, effectively lowering your monthly payments and saving you money on finance charges.

-Compare today's best balance transfer credit cards.
+More: Compare the best balance transfer credit cards

 12. No-annual-fee credit cards

 While rewards cards offer sweet perks, they also tend to come with annual fees, typically costing anywhere from $49 to $95 each year.
 If that seems like too high a price to pay, you'll want to shop for a no-annual-fee credit card.